• Skip to primary navigation

 Instructions

-• Wash, de-steam and slice fresh strawberries in half or quarters.
+• Wash, de-stem and slice fresh strawberries in half or quarters.
 Reserve ½ of the berries in a mixing bowl for later.

 1 lb.
 (454 g) fresh strawberries